 If an individual loses mental capacity it can be very difficult for a family to make decisions on their behalf in relation to their property and financial affairs or their health and welfare without having to make an application to the Court of Protection for a deputy to be appointed.
 This can be both time-consuming and expensive.

 As an alternative to a Health and Welfare Lasting Power of Attorney clients may consider making a living will.
 A living will enables a person to set out specific wishes regarding medical treatment in an end of life situation.
 Its scope is much narrower than that of a Lasting Power of Attorney.
 Advice is available to help clients choose the most suitable option.

 All Powers of Attorney and living wills are usually prepared on a fixed fee basis.

 What shall I do next?

-For advice on creating a Lasting Power of Attorney please get in touch with our expert wealth protection team at [email protected].
+For advice on creating a Lasting Power of Attorney please get in touch with our expert Wills, Trusts and Probate team at [email protected].